DarksideAlex/scratch-sprite-to-spritesheet/README.md

 Once succesfully uploaded, you can use the slider to define how many images you want per row on the spritesheet.
 This value can range from 1 to the amount of costumes in your sprite.
 You can now click on the generate button to generate the spritesheet.
 A preview will be shown bellow the button, so you can tweak the settings again.
 Note: Everytime you change the settings, you will have to regenerate the spritesheet.
 Lastly, you can download it by clicking the download button.

+# Changes
+- 1.0 Initial release
+- 1.1 Added the "space between images" option
+- 1.2 Bug fixes:
+-- Space between frames is now 0 by default
+-- Fixed an issue with android smoothing the images
+-- Fixed the upload field animation (kind of)